shashankmehta/shashankmehta.github.com/setup/index.md

 1. Panasonic RP-TCM125E-K in-ear headphone.
 Top rated by The Verge.
 I agree.
 1. Roland Cube 20XL guitar amplifier that I use as speakers sometimes.
 1. Logitech UE Mini Boom bluetooth speakers.
 Decently priced.
 Loud enough for one room.
+1. Apple iPod Shuffle for music in gym 💪

+For listening to music I have a paid subscription of Rdio.
+I extensively use its listen offline feature on mobile.
+Apart from Rdio, I use iTunes on desktop and Google Music on mobile/tablet.

 **DIY Electronics**: